google/gapid/gapis/api/vulkan/README.md

 When using the GUI, this can be acheived by unchecking `Trace from Beginning`

+### Invalid VkDestoryXXX and VkFreeXXX Commands Due to Mid-Execution Capture
+When using Mid-Execution capture, it is possible that at the time of capturing, an object's dependee has been destroyed but the object itself is still there, such objects will **NOT** be rebuilt for replay and the `VkDestroyXXX` referring to such object will be **dropped** for replay, also `VkFreeXXX` commands referring to such objects will be **modified** or **dropped** to not freeing those not-rebuilt objects.

+For example: A `VkImage` might have been destroyed when a Mid-Execution capture starts, but the `VkImageView` handles that were created with the destroyed `VkImage` might still be there.
+In such cases, those `VkImageView` handles are invalid and will not be created during replay, also the `VkFramebuffer` handles that depend on those `VkImageView` handles will not be created during replay too. `VkDestroyImageView` and `VkDestroyFramebuffer` commands that refer to those `VkImageView` and `VkFramebuffer` handles will be dropped, so won't be called during replay.

 ## Subcommands
 When visualizing the tree of Commands, every VkQueueSubmit is expanded into a list of the commands that are run during that submission.
 From there you can